19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Items/Known Equipment/Adventuring Gear.md

 # Adventuring Gear

 These items are split up by cost.
 All items are in portions that take up 1 [Item Slot](../../Player%20Character%20Components/Derived%20Statistics/Item%20Slots.md).
 Or 5 coins if they are a bit more substantial.
-Roll 2d4 and subtract the PCs [Charisma](../../Player%20Character%20Components/Chosen%20Statistics/Charisma.md) for small transactions.
+You can roll 2d4 and subtract the PCs [Charisma](../../Player%20Character%20Components/Chosen%20Statistics/Charisma.md) for small transactions.
 ## 5 Coins (2d4 - CHA)

 | Die Roll | Name               | Description |